MazdakE/ME_blog/_posts/2021-10-04-My-Ninth-Blog.markdown

 ![LoggingSeriLog](/ME_blog/images/LoggingSeriLog.png){:class="img-fluid"}

 Now when we run the application locally we see get information about every step we take in our application.
-We see `[INF]` which means information and if it crashes we get `[ERR]` and `[WAR]`which means error and warning.
+We see `[INF]` which means information and if it crashes we get `[ERR]` and `[WRN]`which means error and warning.
 Besides that we also get a text-file with all the information from the console everytime we use the application.

 We can on the other hand see the logging in Azure portal as I previously mentioned (App Service -> Application Insight -> View Application Insights data -> Search -> See all data in the last 24 hours).